git-thinker/gobang-rs/README.md

 # gobang-rs

-this is a command-line gobang game on a 10-by-10 board with Rust.
+This is a command-line gobang game on a 10-by-10 board with Rust.

-it is my first tui-rs app and also my very first Rust project.
+It is my first tui-rs app and also my very first Rust project.

+Develop with:

++ Rust

++ tui-rs

++ crossterm

-Known bugs:
+### Known bugs:

 + cell size does not change with window size